parthamk/GRW/README.md

-# 📦 WORDPRESS-RENDER-GITHUB DEMO - COMPLETE PACKAGE
+# 📦 GRW - COMPLETE PACKAGE

 ## Everything You Need To Deploy WordPress on Render